iarsystems/iar-vsc-build/docs/pages/Contributing/contributing.md

 permalink: /contributing
 ---

+{% include references.md %}

 # Contributing

-Any contributions are welcomed, please take a look at the [issue list on github](https://github.com/pluyckx/iar-vsc/issues) for open issues.
-If you need any help, the gitter room can be used.
+This extension is developed during the spare time of the author of this extension.
+So every contribution is welcom.
+Please take a look at the [issue list on github][github-issues] for open issues.
+If you need any help, the [gitter room][gitter] can be used.